Mayankgupta688/ReactBootstrap/README.md

 ".gitignore" file is ussually made to ignore the changes made to files/folder specified inside the File.

 Here we can ignore those files and folder which is not needed to be committed on GitHub Server

+The application can be made up and running using "grunt" command.